Railway roundhouse: Purpose

 Roundhouses were originally constructed to service steam locomotives.
 In North America, regular daily serving began with a hostler moving an engine to an ash pit to remove the detritus of burned wood or coal.
-The locomotive's tender would be refilled with fuel, water, and sand, and the engine would be placed above an inspection pit so that workers could inspect it for any maintenance needs, like wear on its brake shoes and wheels.
+The locomotive's tender would be filled with fuel and water, the locomotive's sand dome would be filled, and the engine would be placed above an inspection pit so that workers could inspect it for any maintenance needs, like wear on its brake shoes and wheels.
 The engine's many moving parts would also be thoroughly lubricated, although this meant that engines typically required frequent cleanings to remove old lubricating fluid along with dirt and anything else that stuck.

 At larger 24-hour North American roundhouses, steam locomotives would often be turned around and made ready for service within a few hours of arrival.
 However, locomotives with major issues or in need of semi-regular maintenance required additional time.
 Larger roundhouses were adequately staffed with boilermakers, blacksmiths, and pipefitters so that this work could be accomplished on-site; only the most extensive work, such as major unexpected repairs or scheduled major maintenance, required the transport of locomotives to specialized backshops.

 History by country

-The location of the first-ever roundhouse is thought to be Birmingham.
+The location of the first roundhouse is thought to be Birmingham.
 England, built in 1837.
+Some turntables that were built in earlier days rapidly became unsuitable for the longer locomotives introduced.
+For example, the Roundhouse in London was built in 1846 to turn around steam locomotives on the line to Birmingham, but newer locomotives were too long within ten years—the building has been preserved and used for other purposes over the years.